joonarafael/ohte/README.md

 The generated report can be found at `./flaggame/htmlcov/index.html`.

 Please note: if running the Coverage tool on a Horizon virtual desktop, execution might halt due to a SQLite error: `database is locked`.
 This is a direct consequence of the insufficient speed of the virtual disk (see [this page](https://ohjelmistotekniikka-hy.github.io/python/toteutus#sqlite-tietokanta-lukkiutuminen-virtuaality%C3%B6asemalla) for details).
-To fix this issue, the whole repository needs to be cloned in to the `/tmp` system folder for proper execution.
-Move to this folder and follow the instructions from the [beginning](./README.md#installation-guide) again.
+To fix this issue, the whole repository needs to be cloned in to the `/tmp` system directory for proper execution.
+Move to this system directory and follow the instructions from the [beginning](./README.md#installation-guide) again.

 ```bash
 cd /tmp